kebasaa/SCIO-read/README.md

 According to "Consumer Physics", the SCiO app with a developer license (which I don't have) can output raw data as CSV divided into three parts: The spectrum, wr_raw and sample_raw (from their forums).
 The first part is the reflectance spectrum (R) – how much of the light is reflected back by the sample.
 The second part is the raw signal from the sample (S), and the third is the raw signal from the calibration (C).
 In order to calculate reflectance, the equation is: R=S/C.

 Raw ble messages containing data are structured as follows:
+* The SCiO sends raw measurements to a server online as bytes coded in Base64.
+The server then returns the data as JSON.
+Unfortunately, this means that without an example JSON or CSV file provided by someone with a developer license, it may be impossible to hack it.
 * Byte 0 of every message of a scan is an ID, coming in 3 batches, from 01-5f, 01-5f and 01-58
 * Byte 1 of the first line of a message (ID = `01`) is a protocol identifier, "ba" (hex) or "-70" (int) to identify the message as using the protocol of scanned data
 * Byte 2 (ID = `02`) defines that the incoming data is a spectral measurement